-This Easy Creamy Vegan Potato Salad is so rich and delicious you'd never know it's oil-free.
+This easy and creamy Vegan Potato Salad is so rich and delicious you'd never know it's oil-free.
 Perfect for serving at a summer cookout or picnic.
 Made with a silken tofu Aioli, your non-vegan friends and family won't believe how much it tastes like the real thing!

 Nothing says summertime quite like a cookout--and potato salad is a quintessential side dish to any great BBQ or picnic.
 But the classic American potato salad is made with mayonnaise (and sometimes hardboiled eggs).
 Thankfully, you can make a veganized version that's not only creamy and delicious, but it's also so good your non-vegan friends won't even know the difference.
 Plus this recipe for Vegan Potato Salad is oil-free, so it's actually healthy!
 Can it be true?
 Yes, it can.